ncsa/ncsa_system_documentation/docs/source/index.rst

    :caption: NCSA Allocations

    Resource Summary <allocations/index>
-   allocations/by-resource
+   Information by Resource <allocations/by-resource>
-   Allocation Information by Method <allocations/by-method>
+   Information by Method <allocations/by-method>
-   allocations/xras-new
+   Request a New Allocation in XRAS <allocations/xras-new>
-   allocations/xras-renew
+   Request an Extension or Supplement in XRAS <allocations/xras-renew>

 .. toctree::
    :caption: Common Documentation